michellelclement/meatblog/README.md

     * Error: Bad value for attribute value on element input: Line feed not allowed - I believe this error is being displayed due to the Edit Recipe page being pre-filled with content in order to edit it.
 The value being pulled into the value attribute comes from the recipe database which is then formatted to display on the view_recipe page with splitlines.
 When I paste the html code directly into the validator, this error does not appear.
 * Recipes.html (Find a Recipe page)
     * Passed with no errors
+* Search_results.html
+    * Error displayed: IO Error: HTTP resource not retrievable.
+The HTTP status from the remote server was: 500.
+    * I believe this error is due to the page usually displaying the results of a search, but checking this url in the HTML checker will display an error as it is unable to check the page on its own and does not have the search result information.
+    * When the code from this page was pasted into the HTML checker, the only errors displayed were due to the templating and url_for linking.
 * Sign_in.html
     * Passed with no errors
 * Sign_up.html